sgmurphy/wordpress-plugins/instagram-feed/README.txt

 3) Customize your feed with tons of settings and options to display it just how you would like.

-4) Once you've customized your Instagram feed, copy the [instagram-feed feed=1] shortcode.
+4) Once you've customized your feed, copy the [instagram-feed feed=1] shortcode.

-5) Paste it into any page, post or widget where you want the Instagram feed to appear.
+5) Paste it into any page, post or widget where you want the feed to appear.
 Alternatively, use our handy block to add it to a page.

 6) You can use our handy Instagram Feed widget to display a feed in a sidebar or other widget area.